angular-experts-io/ng-parsel/README.md

 - Pipes
 - Modules
 - Directives
+- Harnesses
 - Specs
 - Unknown

 Unknown files will not be parsed.
 If you need support for additional types please raise an issue or open a PR.

+## Type detection

+Harnesses and Specs are detected by the filename.
+Everything that ends with `.spec` will be classified as a spec file.
+Everything that ends with `.harness` will be classified as a harness file.

+All other types are detected by their Angular decorators.

 ## Contributors